Igigog/anomaly-modding-book/src/modding-tools-and-resources/modding-tools/modding-tools.md

 - [STLKObjectMan](https://drive.google.com/file/d/1OM2gZtj_Ubg7H03iI-Z_z3EAkwn1_S2R/view) - Universal parameters editor.
 Modifies *.ltx and *.xml files. (not compatible with Anomaly due to modified .ltx files)

 - [StalkerElementFinder](https://disk.yandex.ru/d/Rv-Mt1IAXyTihA%D0%B0) - A program for finding elements and resources

+- [DLTXIFY BY RIGHT CLICK](https://www.moddb.com/mods/stalker-anomaly/addons/dltxify-by-right-click-for-modders-tool) - This bundle allows to create DLTX version of the mod by simple right click on the folder of the mod and choosing "DLTXify mod" in context menu

 ___